Baloch For Announcement Of Relief Package For Covid Hit Makran Division - UrduPoint

 "Only those people who have been vaccinated and adhering to COVID-19 standard operating procedures (SOPs) would be allowed in the exempted shops," it added.

-It also said that all fish markets would also be closed for the next 15 days whereas only vaccinated fishermen would be allowed to do fishing.
+It also said that all fish markets would also be closed whereas only vaccinated fishermen would be allowed to do fishing.

-It further said that all parks and playgrounds in the area have been closed while all gatherings have been banned in the coastal city.

-Balochistan reported at least 180 new cases of contagion during the past 24 hours, taking the tally to 29861.